MarkH5555/postcodes/README.md

 # postcodes

-## Practice using AJAX to access the Postcodes.io API
+## Practice app using AJAX to access the Postcodes.io API